 - Other damages arising from the sudden cancellation

 If you are a fan who suffered losses due to the 2016 Hall of Fame Game cancellation, you may be entitled to compensation.
-Contact The Becker Law Firm to speak with an attorney.
+Contact The Becker Law Firm to speak with a Cleveland personal injury attorney.